hcp4715/NHB_Globalization_Revisit/README.md

 ![](./instruction_fig1.jpg)

 After downloading the zip file, unzip it and enter the folder "NHB_Globalization_Revisit-main", then double click "Re_Analysis.Rproj", which will open a Rstudio window if you have R and Rstudio installed.

+**Note 2**

+For mac users, if you have difficulties install packages needed for reproducing the code here, please consider using [this docker image](https://hub.docker.com/layers/hcp4715/rdock/nhb2024/images/sha256-d75789708ea37c8b5b6edf03fa6d0f7803f05673bfef214a8c367016984a9f45?context=repo).